MIJOTHY/FOR_FLUX_SAKE/README.md

 If you're feeling really stuck, you can `git checkout master` to see the final version.

 # gz bud
+u shud now be ok to read other flux tuts that r a bit more advanced :)

 ## Where do I go now?
 [Away to a place that will teach you to code really well for free.](http://foundersandcoders.org/apply.html)